University of the Philippines School of Economics

 The University of the Philippines Diliman School of Economics (UPSE) is a degree-granting unit of the University of the Philippines Diliman specializing in the study of economics.
 Established in 1965, the School of Economics was chosen as the first and only CHED Center for Excellence in Economics in the Philippines in 1999.

 As of September 2024, the School was among the top 5% (ranked 238) of economics departments in the world based on the strength of its graduate research in the fields of Economics and Finance, as ranked by RePEc.

-Multiple Socioeconomic Planning Secretaries and Directors-General of the National Economic and Development Authority have hailed from the school such as Gerardo Sicat, Solita Collas-Monsod, Cielito Habito, Dante Canlas, Emmanuel Esguerra, and Felipe Medalla.
+Multiple Socioeconomic Planning Secretaries and Directors-General of the National Economic and Development Authority have hailed from the school such as Gerardo Sicat, Solita Collas-Monsod, Dante Canlas, Emmanuel Esguerra, and Felipe Medalla.

 Faculty research is particularly strong in the areas of health economics, public economics, and development economics.
 In collaboration with the Philippine Economic Society, the school publishes the Philippine Review of Economics, a leading journal of economics-related research in the Philippines.

 The 9th and current dean of the School of Economics is Prof. Ma.
 Joy V. Abrenica, Ph.D.
 She was appointed in 2021 for a term for 3 years.